jlouthan/urban-hikers-guide/README.md

 These can then be imported into Google Maps, MapMyWalk, or your other favorite tracking app.

 Users can favorite individual hikes by selecting the Heart icon on a hike's detail page.
 Hikes in the main list view can be filtered by Favorited by toggling the Heart icon in the upper right.
-All Hikes can be refreshed by tapping the refresh icon in the upper left of the list view.
+All Hikes can be refreshed from the remote API by tapping the refresh icon in the upper left of the list view.

 ##Running the app

-After cloning the repository, open the application in Xcode.
+After cloning the repository, ensure you're on the master branch and open the application in Xcode.
 You should then be able to run the app in simulator.
-Note that UHG is written in Swift 2.3 and thus Xcode 8.0 may be required to run properly.
+Note that Urban Hikers' Guide is written to compile in Xcode's most recent stable release, which at the time of writing is Xcode 8.0 and Swift 2.3.

 ##External APIs and Data